replicatedhq/help-center/content/guides/ship-with-kubernetes/install.md

 This guide will give you first-hand experience installing a Replicated Kubernetes appliance and the Guestbook application.
 If you haven't yet created the Guestbook application, head back to the [Create and Ship as Release](../create-release) guide and complete that first.

-Now that we've created a release and promoted it to the the Unstable channel, the next step is to create a customer license and use this this license to install the application on a test server.
+Now that we've created a release and promoted it to the Unstable channel, the next step is to create a customer license and use this this license to install the application on a test server.

 {{< linked_headline "Create License" >}}